katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 findimpacts_fsr_compact.m (9/15/21)
 	Same as findimpacts_fsr but only returns one variable that contains all the information
+	Impacts:
+		1. heel start idx
+		2. heel pk index
+		3. heel peak mag
+		4. toe end idx
+		5. toe pk idx
+		6. toe pk mag
+		7. 1 = right, 0 = left
+	adjustable distance between peaks with findpeaks method to find all peaks delete peaks that don't have data go to "zero" between find actual start of heel strike with aic_pick delete 1st peak of both bc usually not clean find toe times
+	sort, plot

 hammering_analysis.m (10/14/21)
 	To analyze the hammering data to see if time of arrival is consistent with different types of impacts

+hist_steptime.m (10/19/21)
+	takes processed data and outputs the histogram of its distribution, mean, std, bimodality
+	used to analyze step time variability

+real_steptime.m (10/21/21)
+	to get ground truth of actual step times between left vs right foot to compare against the prediction from hist_steptime

+steptime_analysis.m (10/24/21)
+	steptime analysis other than the histogram plotting section 1 looks at direct plotting to observe clustering Deletes differences datapoint if the value is > 2x mean step time bc this is outlier

 Data
 ===============================================